bsg-idea/bsg_sky130_designs/rtl2gds_testsuite/README.md

 * black_parrot_fe
 * black_parrot

-To setup and run designs through OpenLane:
+To setup and run designs through the flow:
 1) Clone and install OpenLane and bsg fakeram generator:
 >make tools
 2) Install the Skywater 130 PDK (may take some time):